 - Features: A reinforced clear hose for improved kink resistance

-- ★ Widely Application :On one hand, suitable for most water system - RV boat camper travel trailer such vehicles which with water supply system.
-On the other hand, use to blow out/winterize any water system with an male garden hose thread, like garden hose, faucets, sprinkler systems and outdoor water lines.
+- ✔ Widely Application - Suitable for most water system - RV boat camper travel trailer such vehicles which with water supply system.
+Use to blow out/winterize any water system with an male garden hose thread, like garden hose, faucets, sprinkler systems and outdoor water lines.